 How do you become a sole proprietor?

 You don’t need to register your business with your state to become a sole proprietor.
 All you have to do is start doing business and at the end of the year attach a Schedule C form to your 1040 form to report the profits and losses from your business.

 Sole Proprietorship Examples

 John makes custom wood picture frames for people.
-It was a side gig that turned into full time self employment work a few years ago.
+It was a side gig that turned into full-time self-employment work a few years ago.
 He earns about $45,000 a year making custom frames for paintings and homes.
-John never incorporated, as he didn’t want to deal with the hassle of all of the paperwork, reporting and extra costs.
-Instead he is a sole proprietor who sells a product, wood frames.
-Therefore, at the end of the year he reports all of his businesses income on a Schedule C form.
-One this form he includes his gross sales, and all of his expenses.
+John never incorporated, as he didn’t want to deal with the hassle of all of the paperwork, reporting, and extra costs.
+Instead, he is a sole proprietor who sells a product, wood frames.
+Therefore, at the end of the year, he reports all of his businesses income on a Schedule C form.
+On this form, he includes his gross sales and all of his expenses.
 His expenses include the cost of goods sold, such as the wood and other supplies required to make the frames.
 He attaches his completed Schedule C form to his 1040 form and files his taxes.

 About Falcon Expenses